 If you regularly play sports that require you to throw, such as baseball, and especially if you play sports for a living, you are at high risk of suffering a throwing injury.
 Depending on how serious your injury is, you may need surgery to restore the normal function of your arm.
-The orthopedic surgeons at Cedars-Sinai Marina del Rey Hospital have the necessary competence and experience to provide you with the treatment you need for your throwing injury in a warm and comfortable environment.
+The orthopaedic surgeons at Cedars-Sinai Marina del Rey Hospital have the necessary competence and experience to provide you with the treatment you need for your throwing injury in a warm and comfortable environment.

 Throwing injury is a term that encompasses injuries that occur when a person repeatedly throws objects such as baseballs while playing sports.
 The injury may affect the shoulder or the elbow.
 If the damage is severe, surgery is highly recommended to restore the function of the arm.
 As the name suggests, throwing athletes are significantly more likely to suffer a throwing injury, as they have to perform this action very often.
 Throwing injuries in the shoulder usually affect baseball pitchers, but they can actually occur in any athlete who partakes in sports that require frequent overhead motions.